tavantzi/dolpinnext-studio/README.md

 Running on the Amazon or Google Cloud
 ------
-We define `localhost:8080` in config/.sec file and using that to log in.
+We define `localhost:8080` in /path/to/mount/dolphinnext/config/.sec file and use that to log in or other operations.
 You need to change `localhost` to that IP address or amazon/google domain you use.
-So static IP address would solve the issue that you will not need to change it every time you create a instance.
+So static IP address and domainname would solve the issue that you will not need to change it every time you create an instance.
 Please update `BASE_PATH` and `PUBWEB_URL` as follows:

 ```
 BASE_PATH = http://localhost:8080/dolphinnext